ConceptCodes/speech-gpt-node/readme.md

 - [ ] Store embeddings in local postgres DB
 - [ ] Add a cache for files
 - [ ] clean up the CLI
+- [ ] Add timestamp sources to the response